GuttermanA/favorite-lister-backend/README.md

 **NOTE:** You will need a Movie DB API key for this app to function correctly.
 The key is stored in the ENV['api_key'] variable.

+**ANOTHER NOTE:** Rack cors is configured to accept requests from localhost:3001

 ## Installing
 1. Clone repository from GitHub
 2. Open terminal